 Real-world evidence (RWE) – the concept of using real-world data (RWD) to improve clinical evidence – has the potential to transform the drug development landscape.
 The Food and Drug Administration (FDA) recognizes the opportunities presented by RWE and has taken steps to develop a new paradigm for its use in regulatory decision-making.

 Greenleaf’s exclusive agreement with Trio Health, a leading provider of real-time data on real-world patients, gives clients the advantage of Trio’s groundbreaking Multi-Disease Platform (MDX) technology integrated with Greenleaf’s unrivaled regulatory knowledge.
-The result is a comprehensive resource for enhancing and contextualizing evidence derived from RWE.
+The result is a comprehensive resource for enhancing and contextualizing evidence derived from RWD.

 THE MDX PLATFORM

 The first-of-its-kind MDX platform tracks patients throughout the course of their treatment by combining disparate information from the physician, pharmacy, and payer ‘trio.’
 MDX offers life science customers best-in-class speed, data certainty, and unparalleled visibility across the clinical and commercial lifecycle.
 Trio’s comprehensive and high-quality databases are on caliber with FDA-level rigor, giving pharmaceutical and biotechnology companies, specialty pharmacies, and physicians access to information and opportunities that can be leveraged to support pre- and postmarketing activities.